michalgm/curiosityhacked.org/blog/oakland/dues.md

 ---

 ## Thank you for your participation in the programs of the Curiosity Hacked Oakland Lab
 Please use this convienient Paypal button below to subscribe in a Monthly dues payment plan.
-No need to remember to bring in a check and you can cancel anytime
+No need to remember to bring in a check and you can cancel anytime.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">